Kimlv/xrm-webapi-client-1/README.md

 ## Example Usage

-Define data classes representing the Xrm entity and properties of interest.
+Define data classes representing the Xrm entities and properties of interest.
 Implement the `IXrmWebApiQueryable` interface and decorate the properties according to the schema names as returned by the Xrm Web Api if necessary.

 ```CSharp
 class Account : IXrmWebApiQueryable